rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 compiler as `RUST_LOG=module::path rustc my-file.rs`.
 All `debug!` output will then appear in standard error.

-Note that unless you use a very strict filter, the logger will emit a *lot* of output - so it's typically a good idea to pipe standard error to a file and look at the log output with a text editor.
+**Note that unless you use a very strict filter, the logger will emit a lot of output, so use the most specific module(s) you can (comma-separated if multiple)**.
+It's typically a good idea to pipe standard error to a file and look at the log output with a text editor.
+You should also .

 So to put it together.